 The lectures explain key concepts and outline illustrative examples.
-The final lecture is a review session.
-The workshop provides a forum for groups of students to share their interpretations of published data relating to important topics in the module.
+The workshop provides a forum for groups of students to share their interpretations of published data relating to topics in the module.
 The in-class test provides an opportunity for students to practise interpretation of structured data.
-Private study is necessary for students to absorb information presented in lectures, to deepen their knowledge and understanding through reading supporting references, and to prepare for the data interpretation test.
+Guided independent study is necessary for students to absorb and evaluate information presented in lectures, to deepen their knowledge and understanding through study of supporting references, and to prepare for the data interpretation test.

 The format of resits will be determined by the Board of Examiners

 The exam assesses students’ skill in logical thought and analysis of scientific data and their knowledge, understanding, and ability to integrate subject material learned from lectures and additional reading.
 The data interpretation test helps students develop their ability to scrutinise and understand data presented in a structured form.